 Communication Indicators Data Source Data Collection Process Responsible Person Frequency 1) Spoken language accommodations for those with limited English proficiency: • Number of requests made for spoken language interpreters • Percent of requests that were fulfilled.
-Language accommodations tracking data Microsoft Form for Accommodations reporting (reported by all staff fulfilling accommodations) Customer Engagement Coordinator Annual 2) Sign language accommodations for the deaf and hard of hearing (ADA): • Number of requests made for sign language interpreters • Percent of requests that were fulfilled.
-Language accommodations tracking data Microsoft Form for Accommodations reporting (reported by all staff fulfilling accommodations) Customer Engagement Coordinator Annual 3) Telecommunications for Deaf and Hard of Hearing: TTY/TDD Machine is available and in working order.
-(Yes / No) Manual check by staff, results reported to ACCC Results of manual check Customer Engagement Coordinator Annual 4) iSpeak Binders are at each front desk (Yes / No) Manual check by staff, results reported to ACCC Results of manual check (yes or no) Customer Engagement Coordinator Annual 5) Current contract in place for translation services: includes telephonic translation and inperson for sign language (Name vendors and give brief description of services, are the contracts current Yes / No) Contracts Report of current contracts, name the vendors and brief description of services Director of Network / QI (or designee) Annual 6) Estimated percent of households in WM's service area whose primary language is not English.
-Census data for Mason, Lake, and Oceana Counties Census data: American Community Survey, ACS 5-year Estimates Subject Tables: S1601 Language Spoken At Home Continuous Quality Improvement Coordinator Every 5 years, including US Census years
+Language accommodations tracking data Microsoft Form for Accommodations reporting (reported by all staff fulfilling accommodations) Director of Public Relations and Customer Service Annual 2) Sign language accommodations for the deaf and hard of hearing (ADA): • Number of requests made for sign language interpreters • Percent of requests that were fulfilled.
+Language accommodations tracking data Microsoft Form for Accommodations reporting (reported by all staff fulfilling accommodations) Director of Public Relations and Customer Service Annual 3) Telecommunications for Deaf and Hard of Hearing: TTY/TDD Machine is available and in working order.
+(Yes / No) Manual check by staff, results reported to ACCC Results of manual check Customer Engagement Coordinator Annual 4) iSpeak Binders are at each front desk (Yes / No) Manual check by staff, results reported to ACCC Results of manual check (yes or no) Customer Engagement Coordinator Annual 5) Current contract in place for translation services: includes telephonic translation and inperson for sign language (Name vendors and give brief description of services, are the contracts current Yes / No) Contracts Report of current contracts, name the vendors and brief description of services Provider Network Coordinator (or designee) Annual 6) Estimated percent of households in WM's service area whose primary language is not English.
+Census data for Mason, Lake, and Oceana Counties Census data: American Community Survey, ACS 5-year Estimates Subject Tables: S1601 Language Spoken At Home Quality Assurance Specialist Every 5 years, including US Census years